 Idaho Housing offers two down payment and closing cost assistance programs:

 Idaho Housing Second Mortgage

-This down payment assistance loan comes at a fixed rate of 5 percent, to be paid back monthly over 10 years, and can finance either 2.5 percent or 3.5 percent of the home’s purchase price depending on the loan it’s paired with.
+This down payment assistance loan comes at a fixed rate of 5 percent, to be paid back monthly over 10 years, and can finance up to 5 percent of the home’s purchase price.

 To be eligible, you must have a credit score of at least 680 (unless your first mortgage program has a lower requirement), complete a homebuyer education course and contribute at least 0.5 percent of the purchase price from your own funds to the transaction.

 This 10-year down payment assistance loan can finance up to 5 percent of the home’s purchase price.
 The amount borrowed is forgiven in tiers over the 10-year period, and completely forgiven after the tenth year.